awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 + **tagb64**: This is the same as tag, but the system use base64 to decode the value\.
 This allows you to use special characters in tag values\.
 + **env**: Resolves Environment variables\.
 + **ssm**: Parameter Store values\.
 Only String and Secure String types are supported\.
-+ **tagssm**: This is the same as tag, but if the tag isn't set on the instance, the system tries to resolve the value from an SSM Parameter with the same name\.
++ **tagssm**: This is the same as tag, but if the tag isn't set on the instance, the system tries to resolve the value from a Systems Manager parameter with the same name\.
 This is useful in situations when you want a 'default global value' but you want to be able to override it on a single instance \(for example, one\-box deployments\)\.

 Here is a Parameter Store example that uses the `ssm` token type\.